mistweaverco/kulala.nvim/docs/docs/usage/automatic-response-formatting.md

 You can automatically format the response of an HTTP request.

 The response header will be parsed for the `Content-Type` value.
-If the content type has been defined in the `contentypes` section of the configuration and there is a `formatter` available, the response will be processed by the given beautifier.
+If the content type has been defined in the `contentypes` section of the configuration.

+If there is a `formatter` available, the response will be processed by the given beautifier.

 :::info